 Luminit Transparent Holographic Components can be mass produced in high-volumes

-When combined with an LED light source, Luminit THC can produce a floating, transparent image on a car windshield without any obstruction of view.
-Other uses for THC in automobiles include hiding a light source, such as interior dome lights or center high mount stop light (CHMSL) on the rear windshield.
-Luminit THC can also be used for in branding purposes, such as floor lights or mud lights that can project light as well as the auto manufacturer’s logo.
+When combined with an LED light source, Luminit HOE technology can produce a floating, transparent image on a car windshield without any obstruction of view.
+Other uses in automobiles include hiding a light source, such as interior dome lights or center high mount stop light (CHMSL) on the rear windshield.
+Luminit thin film optics can also be used for branding purposes, such as floor lights or mud lights that can project light as well as the auto manufacturer’s logo.

 - Solar concentrators